cmccormick1/CS-course-projects/Cloud_Computing/README.md

 scripts, SQL databases, the RESTful interface, Flask, and cookies.

 Each project has a README file explaining the purpose and functionality of the\
-project, what files are included, etc.
+project, what files are included, and a visual of the website.